emanueledalsasso/SAR-CNN/README.md

+**Please note that the up-to-date official repository has been moved to https://gitlab.telecom-paris.fr/RING/SAR-CNN**

 # SAR Image Despeckling by Deep Neural Networks: from a pre-trained model to an end-to-end training strategy
 ## Emanuele Dalsasso, Xiangli Yang, Loïc Denis, Florence Tupin, Wen Yang
 ## Abstract